Privacy Policy

 5.3 Third-Party Integrations

-If you choose to integrate third-party applications (accounting software, email marketing tools, etc.), you authorize us to share relevant data with those services.
-We recommend reviewing the privacy policies of any third-party services you connect.
+If a Member chooses to integrate third-party applications (accounting software, email marketing tools, etc.), the Member authorizes the Association to share relevant data with those services.
+The Association recommends reviewing the privacy policies of any third-party services a Member connects.

 5.4 Legal and Regulatory Disclosures